Sri200519/Parent-Support-Resource/README.md

-# Autism Support Resource App
+# Parent Support Resource App

 This app is designed to provide accessible resources and support related to autism.
 It features a simple, user-friendly interface that allows individuals with autism, their families, and caregivers to easily find valuable information such as local events, food banks, and autism-related services.